-Currently there are three different systems for importing organic products into the EU:
+Currently there are two different systems for importing organic products into the EU:

 1. Equivalent Third Countries

-2. Control Bodies recognised for the purpose of equivalence
+2. Control Bodies/Authorities recognised for the purpose of equivalence

 For countries where there is not an equivalent organic regulation, a list of Control Bodies and Control Authorities competent to carry out controls and issue certificates for the purpose of equivalence is defined in Annex IV of Commission Regulation (EC) No 1235/2008.
 This system came into force on 1 July 2012 and facilitates the import of organic products from these countries.